fatih/images/README.md

 # Images [![Build Status](http://img.shields.io/travis/fatih/images.svg?style=flat-square)](https://travis-ci.org/fatih/images) [![Release](https://img.shields.io/github/release/fatih/images.svg?style=flat-square)](https://github.com/fatih/images/releases)

 Images is a tool to manage machine images from multiple providers over a single CLI interface.
-Its fast(concurrent actions), simple to use and and very flexible.
+Its fast(concurrent actions), simple to use and very flexible.
 Think of it as a companion to the popular image creation tool [Packer](https://packer.io/).
 You can fetch images from multiple providers, delete them, change tags or names of multiple images, any many other things.